digitalocean/terraform-provider-digitalocean/docs/resources/partner_network_connect.md

 ## Attributes Reference

-* `id` - The unique identifier of an existing Partner Network Connect.
+* `id` - The unique identifier of an existing Partner Attachment.
-* `state` - The state of the Partner Network Connect.
+* `state` - The state of the Partner Attachment.
-* `created_at` - The date and time of when the Partner Network Connect was created.
+* `created_at` - The date and time of when the Partner Attachment was created.